sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 <h3>📖 Definition:</h3>
-Does the main subject disappear from the frame?
+Does the video show the main subject disappearing or leaving the frame?

 <details>
 <summary><h4> Question (Definition)</h4></summary>